 7.1 All Intellectual Property Rights in or arising out of or in connection with the Goods or Services (other than Intellectual Property Rights in any materials provided by the Customer) shall be owned by Ravensworth.

-7.2 Subject to payment of the Charges under Clause 5.4, Ravensworth grants the Customer or shall procure the direct grant to the Customer of, a fully paid-up, worldwide, non-exclusive, royalty-free, perpetual and irrevocable licence to copy and modify the Deliverables (excluding the materials provided by the Customer) for the purpose of receiving and using the Goods or Services and the Deliverables in its business.
+7.2 Subject to payment of the Charges under Clause 5.4, Ravensworth grants the Customer or shall procure the direct grant to the Customer of, a fully paid-up, worldwide, non-exclusive, royalty-free, perpetual, and irrevocable license to copy and modify the Deliverables (excluding the materials provided by the Customer) for the purpose of receiving and using the Goods or Services and the Deliverables in its business.

 7.3 The Customer shall not sub-license, assign or otherwise transfer the rights granted in Clause 7.2.